Key Insights from the French Market Analysis

 Regulation

-It is worth noting that October 2025 marked the first month of implementation of the quarter-hour pricing system in the French electricity market, transitioning from 24 hourly prices per day to 96 quarter-hourly prices.
-This new methodology has enabled greater price granularity and a more accurate response to real-time supply and demand fluctuations.
+It should be noted that November 2025 marked the second month of implementation of the 15-minute pricing system on the French electricity market, moving from 24 hourly prices per day to 96 quarter-hourly prices.
+This new methodology has enabled greater price granularity and a more accurate response to real-time fluctuations in supply and demand.

 FR Baseload Power price (€/MWh)